howard-tzw/vue-select/docs/docs/guide/values.md

 ## Single/Multiple

-By default, vue-select supports choosing a single value.
+By default, `vs-vue3-select` supports choosing a single value.
 If you need multiple values, use the `multiple` boolean prop, much the same way you would on an HTML `<select>` element.
 When `multiple` is true, `v-model` and `value` must be an array.